 The Western Cape is blessed with a plethora of majestic mountain ranges and rocky outcrops that have long provided nature enthusiasts and outdoor adventurers alike with hours of enjoyments and splendid views of the Cape.

-The Cape Rock Route is a self-drive route of wild rocks and towering mountain passes - arguably the most dramatic and scenic route in this book.
+The Cape Rock Route is a self-drive route of wild rocks and towering mountain passes - arguably one the most dramatic and scenic routes in the Cape area.
 You'll see some most astonishing rock formations, forged out of ancient cataclysmic events, then delicately decorated by the San who roamed these mountains hundreds and thousands of years ago.

-This South African holidays route starts with a walk up the mother of all rocks, a huge colossus of granite above Paarl just outside of Cape Town, then journeys through the Cederberg to Agter Pakhuis in an area that may have more rock paintings per square kilometre than anywhere else in southern Africa.
+The starts with a walk up the mother of all rocks, a huge colossus of granite above Paarl just outside of Cape Town, then journeys through the Cederberg to Agter Pakhuis in an area that may have more rock paintings per square kilometre than anywhere else in southern Africa.
 It continues on to Lambert’s Bay and Velddrif, where you’ll see hidden gems of the West Coast.